|

 borrower is requesting at closing (up to, but never

 exceeding, the credit line amount).
+Initial Interest Rate - The

 starting interest rate for an adjustable-rate mortgage